 Back To CourseEnglish 101: English Literature

-As I said before, he grew up near the beautiful river Cocker, and this caused Wordsworth to develop a deep appreciation of nature.
-As he began to write, he made celebrating nature a real central theme of his work.
-Like I said before, he was a founder and leader of the Romantic poetry movement, and his appreciation for nature made this an important element of the genre.
-Other Romantic poets would extend this and rank imagination really highly as well.
-Wordsworth pretty closely stuck to nature as a really important theme (or at least setting) for a lot of his poetry.
-He also liked to use the fond memories of his childhood as basis in his poetry.
-He writes:
+Growing up in beautiful Cumberland caused Wordsworth to develop a deep appreciation of nature.
+As he began to write, Wordsworth made celebrating nature a central theme of his work.
+As a founder and leader of Romantic poetry, his appreciation for nature made this an important element of the genre.
+He used fond memories of his childhood in his poetry:

 There was a time when meadow, grove, and stream,